 - NewsFlash — For Linux.
 Built in Rust and works wonderfully with Gnome

 You can use RSS to keep up with all sorts of content, not just written text.
 I am testing moving my YouTube subscriptions to RSS to avoid Google's junk algorithms.
-Miniflux can support Podcasts too.
-I have also seen services that allow you convert Twitter timelines and Instagram feeds into RSS.
-Here are a few that have worked well for me:
+For Twitter there is Nitter and Miniflux can support podcasts out of the box.
+I also recently found a great tool you can self host called RSS Bridge.
+With RSS bridge I can get content from many sites including: Telegram, Reddit, Mastodon, GoToSocial and Wikipedia.

 With all that in place, all that is left to do is make a nice drink, find somewhere comfortable and rediscover some interesting, investigative, forward thinking and quirky content to follow (oh, and me 😉).